Composer-Team/Beethoven-Docs/src/pages/Beethoven/HW/index.md

 </Tabs>

 For each reader/writer, the physical data bus width is specified in the configuration.
-These can be made arbitrarily large or small [with some restrictions](/Beethoven/HW/Memory/).
+These can be made arbitrarily large or small with some restrictions.
+Read more [here](#memory-interfaces).

 ### Full Implementation